mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 | Support engineers   | Answering technical support questions                                                      | Writing documentation<br>Writing blog posts<br>Investigating difficult bugs                                |
 | Software developers | Releasing new features<br>Fixing urgent bugs                                               | Refactoring code<br>Improving development experience<br>Creating automated tests<br>Fixing non-urgent bugs |

-### Be more conservative in promising feature timelines
+### Be skeptical of customers who have no skin in the game

 Late in 2021, I received an email from a large company that was excited about TinyPilot and wanted to buy 200 units per year and probably more in the future.
-At the time, I was selling XX units per month, so 200 units from a single customer would be huge.
+At the time, I was selling XX units per month, so 200 units from a single customer would be an enormous boost in our sales.

 They said that one important feature to them was H264 video encoding.
-TinyPilot had been streaming video using MJPEG, a protocol that's old but simple.
 The video streaming tools we were using supported already supported H264, so it didn't seem that hard to switch over.
 Plus, it was top of our list anyway.
 H264 uses about 1/10th of the bandwidth as MJPEG, so many other customers had been asking for this feature.

-I estimated that we'd have H264 ready in January, so I gave myself some padding and told the customer that we expected to expect it by early March.
+I estimated that we'd have H264 ready in January, and I gave myself some padding and told the customer that we expected to expect it by early March.

 Then, two things happened.
-The first was that one of TinyPilot's developers discovered [a security vulnerability](https://tinypilotkvm.com/advisories/2022/03/token-reuse) that we prioritized.
+The first was that one of TinyPilot's developers discovered [a security vulnerability](https://tinypilotkvm.com/advisories/2022/03/token-reuse).
+We suspended work on everything else to prioritize that fix.
 The fix required an architecture change, so it swallowed all of our development resources for two months.

-Then, it turned out that supporting H264 video actually wasn't so easy.
+Then, I discovered that supporting H264 video was much more difficult than I anticipated.
+You can't just slap some JavaScript in your app and call it a day.
+To consume H.264 video, you also need to run a WebRTC server.
+And the WebRTC server that our tools supported didn't have an official build for our architecture, so we had to build our own.
+And compiling it from source on a Raspberry Pi takes 20 minutes, so fixing errors was quite tedious and time-consuming.

+I also discovered that H.264 is patented, so I had to go through a multi-month process to license the format from the patent-holder.

+In the end, the customer backed out of the deal the day after they placed their first large order.
+I was exasperated and didn't have time to work with them anymore.

 The second issue was that H264 is harder to integrate than I expected.
 For all of its faults, MJPEG is dead simple to integrate with.
 You just create an `img` tag, point the `src` attribute at the MJPEG stream, and boom!
 Streaming video.
 To consume H264 video, you need to stand up a separate WebRTC server and use JavaScript to orchestrate the connection in unintuitive ways.